Darnell Mee: National team career

 Mee represented the Australian national team in 2007 at the FIBA Oceania Championship.

 Coaching career

 After the end of his playing career in 2009, Mee returned to the United States and finished his degree in recreation administration at Western Kentucky University.
 During that time, he was a voluntary assistant coach at the WKU men's basketball team.
 He then worked as a coach at the high school level and in 2013 became an assistant coach at Moberly Area Community College.
 Mee then held the head coaching position with the Bowling Green Bandits in the ABA.
 In the 2016 season, he served as head coach of the Woodville Warriors in Australia.
 After one season, he returned to the US, where he started working as a basketball coach in his hometown of Cleveland, Tennessee.

+Personal life

+Mee's son, Micale, plays college basketball at Texas Wesleyan University.